OLeandroRodrigues/OLeandroRodrigues/README.md

  Hey, I am Leandro 👋

- I am a software engineer with passion for .NET ecosystem and REST APIs.😄 Nowadays, besides my work I have created video courses 💻, helping the .NET community 😄.
+ I am a software engineer with passion for .NET, Java, Python and Software Architecture.😄 Nowadays, besides my work I have created video courses 💻, helping people who is learning how to code 😄.

  Out of tech world, I am keen on gastronomy 😋 and books 📚.
 Besides which, I do love practise sport 🏃🏻 to keep my body and mind streentgh. 💪😄